Cocaine toxicity occurs within minutes to hours of excessive cocaine use.

 Complications such as dysrhythmias, acute coronary syndrome, and intracranial haemorrhage can occur.

 Cocaine is a drug of abuse that is usually either insufflated (snorted), injected, or smoked in its freebase form (crack).
 Cocaine is a type IC anti-dysrhythmic, local anaesthetic, and sympathomimetic.
-Cocaine overdose refers to adverse events that occur in the setting of cocaine use.
+Cocaine toxicity refers to adverse events that occur in the setting of cocaine use.
 These events, which can occur in combination or isolation, include hyperthermia, rhabdomyolysis, dysrhythmia, ischaemia, intracranial haemorrhage, agitation, psychosis, and seizures.

 History and exam